What is cyclist's low back pain?

 - poor shoulder or back posture

-- poor posture of the arms or legs
+- poor posture of arms or legs

 - lack of physical preparation